-Judges for the Awards will represent academia, the statutory nature conservation bodies and ecological consultancy and will be looking for examples of best practice but also looking to see which consultants could share learning from their experiences.
+Judges for the Awards represent academia, the statutory nature conservation bodies and ecological consultancy.
+Judges are looking for examples of best practice but also looking to see who could share learning from their experiences.

 Best practice guidance and research includes:-

 - Bats and Licensing: A report on the success of maternity roost compensation measures, Scottish Natural Heritage (2016)

 - Reviewing the evidence on mitigation strategies for bats in buildings: informing best-practice for policy makers and practitioners, CIEEM, UWE Bristol and University of Exeter (2018)

 - Bat Surveys for Professional Ecologists: Good Practice Guidelines 4th edition

 Judges score the bat roost mitigation case studies under four criteria, looking for how they demonstrate best practice in:

 To submit a case study and see what is required, please check out the case studies webpage.